zeka035/node-pcsclite/README.md

 ### Which Node.js versions are supported?

 @pokusew/pcsclite officially supports the following Node.js versions: **8.x, 9.x, 10.x, 11.x, 12.x, 13.x**.

+### Can I use this library in my React Native app?

+Short answer: NO

+Explanation: **Mobile support is virtually impossible** because @pokusew/pcsclite uses **Node Native Modules** to access system **PC/SC API**.
+So the **Node.js runtime and PC/SC API** are required for @pokusew/pcsclite to run.
+That makes it possible to use it on the most of OS (Windows, macOS, Linux) **directly in Node.js** or in **Electron.js and NW.js** desktop apps.
+On the other hand, these requirements are not normally met on mobile devices.
+On top of that, React Native does not contain any Node.js runtime.

 ## License